A Little About Me...

 I attended Pomona High School in Arvada, Colorado (Go Panthers!) and while there, I was fortunate to take a physics class from Mr. Kim Natale (1984 Colorado Teacher of the Year and National Finalist for the Teacher in Space Program).
-It was Mr. Natale's class that fueled my love for science, and chemistry and physics in particular.
+It was Mr. Natale's class that fueled my love for science, and physics in particular.

-In my spare time, I love to read, spend time with friends, participate in church activities, do yoga, and I'm dabbling in chalk painting furniture (my newest hobby).
+In my spare time, I love to read, spend time with friends, participate in church activities, do yoga, and I'm dabbling in chalk painting (my newest hobby).

 B.S. in Physical Science, minor in Physics